A Brexit House Price Crash?

 Some are sure that Armageddon is just around the corner.
 At the opposite end of the spectrum, there are others that firmly believe the economy will shine brightly as a result of leaving.

-Yet, with all the debates and extensions (now until October 2019), most people these days are confused more than anything else!
+Yet, with all the debates, extensions (now until October 2019) and the possibility of yet another General Election, most people these days are confused more than anything else!

 In turn, there will be fewer house buyers, those on variable or tracker rates will have higher costs every month and the affordability crisis worsens.
 Combine this with wider unemployment and falling incomes, and things could get messy.